vdbxio/vdbxio.github.io/index.md

 ## Concrete Business Card Holder by @clomads
 <a class="button" target="_blank" href="http://amzn.to/2F9KP4S">BUY ON AMAZON</a><a href="https://github.com/vdbxio/clomads-card-holder/" class="button" target="_blank">SOURCE</a>

-Our fearless leader, Chloe Madison has designed a beautiful concrete business card holder with a powerful neodymium magnet and steel ball.
+Our fearless leader, Chloe 'Six' Ryan has designed a beautiful concrete business card holder with a powerful neodymium magnet and steel ball.
 The ball and magnet keep several business cards in place, yet allow for cards to be pulled out one at a time.
 The source material is the original 3D Model of the design which was 3D Printed and molded for concrete forming.

 ![CSR8635 Breakout](/img/resize/P1010241-3.jpg)